 If you are breathing… (and I’m assuming you are since you are alive and reading this!) then you are using your diaphragm already.

-To break it down, I like to use the following 6 Simple Steps with new students who are getting used to activating the diaphragm…
+To break it down, I like to use the following 6 Simple Steps to Breathe Correctly when you Sing with new students who are getting used to activating the diaphragm…

 6 SIMPLE STEPS TO BREATHING: